 The Final Verdict: A, FOR APEX!

 The Mandalorian’s second season is an epic eight part story arc recapturing the franchise’s substance over style.
 Jon Favreau deserves all the credit for mapping out all eight episodes.
 Every single positive detail listed, indicates why Season 2 is the show’s equivalent of The Empire Strikes Back.
-I was gonna give it an A- over a stupid cliched line, but thanks to the Episode 16’s epic conclusion it totally deserves an A, FOR APEX.
+I was gonna give it an A- over a stupid cliched line, but thanks to the Chapter 16’s epic conclusion it totally deserves my highest grade an A, FOR APEX.
 If you’re already caught up on Season 1, I strongly recommend Season 2.
 I can’t wait for Ahsoka’s upcoming series.
 She’s my favorite Jedi.
-Finally got my wish to see Rosario Dawson portraying Ahsoka in live action form.
+I finally got my wish to see Rosario Dawson portraying Ahsoka in live action form.